knightazura/ghost-sdk/Imagining-the-Ghost-Developer-Tools.md

 Principles:

 - Data is either core data in the managed Ghost schema, or app data which is kept separately
-- Apps can modify Ghost data through the internal Ghost API
+- Apps can perform CRUD operations on Ghost data through the Ghost data API
 - Apps can define new types of data, either related to existing tables, or stand alone - this is stored separately to core data tables
 - Apps can define settings, these are stored in an app settings table, not the core settings table